runnerty/runnerty/docs/chains.md

     |-- laboral_days.ics
 ```

-Calendars could be used for both enabling or disabling execution dates through the **enable** and **disable** properties, so it could be specified, for example, to only execute a chain on laboral days, excluding weekends, like in the sample below:
+Calendars can be used for both enabling or disabling execution dates through the **enable** and **disable** properties, so it can be specified, for example, to only execute a chain on laboral days, excluding weekends, like in the sample below:

 ```json
 {